Quality -Enhancing Product Quality and Customer Satisfaction

 Framework for Promotion

-To better leverage its agility and comprehensive capabilities, DIC previously employed a matrix-like quality management configuration with product divisions on the vertical axis and the Technical Management Unit and Production Management Unit on the horizontal axis.
-In fiscal year 2021, the Company launched a new configuration in which the product division quality assurance groups have been absorbed into the Production Management Unit.
+To leverage its agility and comprehensive capabilities, the DIC Group in Japan employs a matrix-like quality management configuration with product divisions on the vertical axis and the Technical Management Unit and Production Management Unit on the horizontal axis.
+The Quality Assurance Department is part of the Production Management Unit.

 The Quality Assurance Department and the Quality Control Department implement measures deliberated by the Quality Committee and in their respective roles work to improve the overall level of quality management.
-In the event an issue of nonconformance arises, the departments take corrective measures to prevent recurrence and improve customer satisfaction.
+In the event an issue of nonconformance or inappropriate conduct arises,* the departments take corrective measures to prevent recurrence and improve customer satisfaction.

 01Initiatives Aimed at Increasing Customer Satisfaction